Skip to the main content

 • Multiple media formats (for example, electronic, fax, and paper)

-• Marketing materials suitability (that is, translated into languages appropriate for the target population and not misleading)
+• Suitability of marketing materials (for example, the information should be translated into languages appropriate for the target population and not be misleading)

-Evaluate the information management system effectiveness when in place.
+Evaluate the effectiveness of information management systems when they’re in place.

 Section II: Supplier Product-Specific Service Requirements

-All Medicare-covered DMEPOS must have a medical purpose and may require the prescribing practitioner to coordinate clinical services with other Medicare providers (for example, orthotists, prosthetists, occupational, physical, respiratory therapists, pedorthists, etc.).
+All Medicare-covered DMEPOS must serve a medical purpose and may require the prescribing practitioner to coordinate clinical services with other Medicare providers (for example, orthotists; prosthetists; pedorthists; and occupational, physical, and respiratory therapists).

-DMEPOS suppliers must meet this section’s supplier product-specific service requirements and follow the requirements in Appendices A–C as they apply to the supplier’s business.
+DMEPOS suppliers must meet this section’s supplier product-specific service requirements and follow the requirements in appendixes A–C as they apply to the supplier’s business.

 A. Intake & Assessment